 Latha and Tsunami are two cousins growing up in the 50s and 60s Srilanka in an sprawling estate, nestled in beautiful countryside.
-Theirs is an idyllic childhood, spent in the company of books and nature.
+They have an idyllic childhood, spent in the company of books and nature.
 However, certain events in their childhood severs their relationship temporarily and consequently changes it forever.
 Growing up, they bond once again as they join the same university.
-However times are changing.
+But, times are changing.
 The once tolerant society is simmering with racial conflict and Tsunami and Latha find their lives affected by it, one way or another.

-- The story gathers pace when the girls get to the university and are exposed to a broader canvas of life.
+The story gathers pace when the girls get to the university and are exposed to a broader canvas of experience.

-- Despite an old school style the writing brings out the author's love for her country and her characters.
+Despite an old school writing style it brings out the author's love for her country and her characters.

-- Latha and Tsunami are loveable characters and the names show a lot of insight into their personalities.
-Although, not all readers may be able to connect to them, but it is easy to empathise with their characters.
+Latha and Tsunami are loveable characters and the names show a lot of insight into their personalities.
+Their personalities are well etched and it is easy to empathise with their characters.

-- I began this book hoping to gain more insight into the Srilankan conflict.
-Although this book touches upon the issues concerning the Tamil and Sinhalese, the story doesn't go beyond the individual and refrains from becoming a national experience.
+I began this book hoping to gain more insight into the Srilankan conflict.
+Although this book touches upon the issues concerning the Tamil and Sinhalese, the story doesn't go beyond the individual and falls short of becoming a national experience.

-- Latha and Tsunami find themselves indirect victims of the conflict.
+Latha and Tsunami find themselves indirect victims of the conflict.
 In Tsunami's case it is Daniel Rajratnam and in Latha's case it is Paula and Rajan Phillips.
-However, the story sticks to their individual lives and choices and does not shed more light on the conflict.
-I felt a bit disapppppointed on that score.
+The story sticks to their individual lives and choices and does not shed more light on the conflict.
+I felt a bit disappointed on that score.

-Overall an enjoyable novel.
-It is a good story about two women in a conservative Srilankan society of the 50s and 60s.
+Overall an enjoyable novel in the sense that it offers insight into a conservative Srilankan society of the 50s and 60s.

 A well written story about women and their position in a changing society.
 Do not expect much insight into the Srilankan conflict and it is an enjoyable read.